-Through a generous grant from the Andrew W. Mellon Foundation, this project connects Mills College students with local and national poets, performers, writers, and scholars to collaborate around transformative art and critical scholarship.
+This Mellon Foundation funded project connects Mills College students with local and national poets, performers, writers, and scholars to collaborate around transformative art and critical and oppositional scholarships.

-Through the Oakland Writers and Artists in Community and Context course taught by Professors Ajuan Mance and Kirsten Saxton, creative writing and digital humanities students will connect with local artists and writers.
-They will collect and curate material for an inclusive, revisionist history of Oakland’s vibrant artistic community.
-Students will partner with Oakland artists working in all forms—literature, visual arts, dance, theater, and music.
-The curated material will become the foundation of a publicly accessible online resource.
-This living archive will serve as a record of the city’s past and present as a hub for artists whose works have introduced new and innovative forms of expression as well as new approaches to community, sustainability, and progressive social justice values.
+Through the Oakland Writers and Artists in Community and Context course, creative writing and digital humanities undergraduate students connect with local artists and writers and collect and curate material for a living archive of the city’s past and present as a hub for artists whose works have introduced innovative forms of expression as well as new approaches to community, sustainability, and progressive social justice values.

 As part of WATV, Mills creative writing and literature graduate students serve as Community Collaborators who focus on building partnerships with local writers, literary groups, museums, and publishing collectives to develop performance series, workshops, and digital humanities projects.